 Be sure to check with a physician before using a hot bath therapy, especially if you suffer from high blood pressure or take prescription medication.

 Known as a the natural herb with a powerful relaxing effect, valerian is able to calm tense muscle, relieve spasms and reduce pain.
 This native herb of Asia and Europe is used to reduce anxiety, stress, hysteria and cramps.
-Valerian can be taken as a tea or a capsule.
+The best way to take valerian is as a relaxing tea – simply steep one teaspoon of dried valerian root with 8 oz of water for ten minutes and strain.
+You can also take valerian in capsule form.

 9. Cayenne Pepper